-The Feriköy Protestant Cemetery Initiative aims to preserve, document, and study Istanbul’s main Protestant cemetery as an important local historic landmark.
+The Feriköy Protestant Cemetery Initiative aims to preserve Istanbul’s main Protestant cemetery as a burial ground, historic landmark, and urban green space.
 It was founded in 2018 by scholars affiliated with the American Research Institute in Turkey (ARIT); the Netherlands Institute in Turkey (NIT); and the Orient-Institut Istanbul, and joined in 2019 by the Hungarian Cultural Center, the Swedish Research Institute in Istanbul (SRII), and the British Institute at Ankara (BIAA).
-These six Turkey-based research centers share the common goal of conserving, recording, and researching the site.
-The Feriköy Protestant Cemetery Initiative seeks to include other institutions and individuals interested in the cemetery both as an active burial ground and as a landmark.
+These six Turkey-based research centers share the common goal of researching and conserving the site.

 The Initiative is a recognized member of the Association of Gravestone Studies (AGS), an international organization founded in 1977 to further the study and preservation of historic grave markers and cemeteries.
-It is also a corporate member of the Church Monuments Society (CMS), which has encouraged the appreciation, study, and conservation of tombs and funerary monuments since 1979.
-In September 2022, through the Initiative’s efforts, the Feriköy Protestant Cemetery joined the Association of Significant Cemeteries of Europe (ASCE).
+In September 2022, through the Initiative’s efforts, the Feriköy Protestant Cemetery also joined the Association of Significant Cemeteries of Europe (ASCE).
 With more than 150 associated cemeteries across the continent, ASCE is Europe’s foremost professional organization for cemetery promotion and care, and membership provides vital support for the Initiative’s efforts to preserve the Feriköy Protestant Cemetery.
 The cemetery has a dedicated page on ASCE’s website.
+In 2023, the Initiative became a member of the Church Monuments Society, in the United Kingdom, which encourages the appreciation, study, and conservation of tombs and funerary art not only in the UK but also internationally.
+The Initiative’s efforts to preserve and document the cemetery focus largely on establishing ties with professional organizations both in Turkey and abroad and on raising public awareness about the site through local and international channels.

 Prior to the establishment of a community cemetery at Feriköy in 1859, Protestant dead in Istanbul were usually buried in the Frankish (European) section of the Grand Champs des Morts or “Great Field of the Dead,” one of the city’s largest cemeteries, located in Pera (today’s Beyoğlu).
 Beginning in the mid-nineteenth century, the area north of Taksim witnessed rapid urban growth, and the Frankish graveyard lay directly in the path of expansion.